cwells/adhd/README.md

 # Configuration

-An typical config dir will look something like this:
+A typical config dir will look something like this:

       .adhd
       ├── bin/